City Council Bans Parking Apps Like Haystack

 The new ban, which carries a $250 fine per violation, squanders newly introduced mobile apps like Haystack, which lets users who download the app alert nearby drivers that they’re leaving a space, and sell it to them for a fee.

-“This app threatens Boston’s authority,” said Councillor Michael Flaherty, who motioned to pass the ban before officials voted on it.
+“This app threatens Boston’s authority,” said Councilor Michael Flaherty, who motioned to pass the ban before officials voted on it.

 In a statement released by the Haystack team, just moments after the City Council vote, the company said they felt targeted, and that the decision to enact such a ban came without concrete proof that the app would lead to such problems.